 What webinar participants will learn:

 The difference between first and third person point of view for video-based instruction.

 Skills and behaviors amenable to video prompting.

 How frequency building augments video prompting.

-Rick is a BCBA-D, professor of Special Education at Penn State University, and author of The Precision Teaching Book.
+Rick Kubina, Ph.D., BCBA-D, is Director of Research at CentralReach, cofounder of Chartlytics, Professor of Special Education at Penn State University, and author of The Precision Teaching Book.